 According to Fabbri et al. (2011), the radio operators and AC are the primary energy consumers in a CS, so reducing their usage will reduce the CS's overall consumption.
 Reducing the amount of time AC is used for cooling is thus a potential method for reducing the power consumption of a CS.
-One means of minimising the use of AC for cooling is using FC.
+FG (FG)